P2P Models Handbook

 You can check the UCM work calendar here.

 We try to offer good salary conditions, especially compared to the academic world in Spain.
 We have established a salary for juniors and another for seniors, trying to make them equal in order to eliminate salary gaps along lines of gender or technology.
 Salaries are transparent and known by every person of the team.

-We also provide a series of benefits to those hired, including equipment, courses, trips, conferences, fees, transfers, etc., with all expenses paid.
-We often end up paying more than the expenses incurred, especially for trips.
+We also provide a series of benefits to those hired, including technical equipment such as laptops, courses and trainings, work trips, conferences, books, long research stays, etc., with all related expenses paid.
+In the case of trips, we typically end up paying more than the expenses incurred.

 Coverage of expenses

 As mentioned above, there is an annual budget of €1000/person, non-accumulative.